 In 2000, Quartetto Gelato headlined the stage for a live broadcast on Rogers Television and in 2001 the event became a full-blown awards show with professional performers on-stage.

-In 2007, the council held its “Name the Award Contest” looking for an exciting new name for the Mississauga Arts Awards.
-During the arts award celebration, past President Benjamin Thornton revealed the new name, the “MARTY Award.”
-The MARTYS stand for “M” as in Mississauga, teamed with “ARTY” for arts.
-Contest winner Barbara Prins was called to the stage, congratulated and awarded a cash prize.
+In 2007, the Arts Council held a “Name the Award Contest” looking for an exciting new name for the Mississauga Arts Awards and the “MARTY Award.” was chosen.
+“M” as in Mississauga was joined with “ARTY” for arts.
+The contest winner was Barbara Prins.